 AnaptysBio to Participate at the Piper Sandler 34th Annual Healthcare Conference

-/EIN News/ -- SAN DIEGO, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- AnaptysBio, Inc. (Nasdaq: ANAB), a clinical-stage biotechnology company focused on delivering innovative immunology therapeutics, today announced that Dan Faga, interim chief executive officer of AnaptysBio, will represent the company in a fireside chat at the Piper Sandler 34th Annual Healthcare Conference on Tuesday November 29th, 2022, at 8:10 a.m.
+SAN DIEGO, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- AnaptysBio, Inc. ANAB, a clinical-stage biotechnology company focused on delivering innovative immunology therapeutics, today announced that Dan Faga, interim chief executive officer of AnaptysBio, will represent the company in a fireside chat at the Piper Sandler 34th Annual Healthcare Conference on Tuesday November 29th, 2022, at 8:10 a.m.
 ET / 5:10 a.m.
 PT.

 A live audio webcast of the presentation will be available on the investor section of the AnaptysBio website at https://ir.anaptysbio.com/events.
 A replay of the webcast will be available for 30 days following the event.